live-wire/journal/README.md

     - StatefulSet
     - DaemonSet
     - Job
+- StatefulSet: Manages the deployment and scaling of a set of Pods, and provides guarantees about the ordering and uniqueness of these Pods.
+Unlike a Deployment, a StatefulSet maintains a sticky identity for each of their Pods.
+These pods are created from the same spec, but are not interchangeable: each has a persistent identifier that it maintains across any rescheduling.
 - Switch kubernetes context from the top in Docker 4 Mac.
 - Setting default namespace:
 `kubectl config set-context <your-context> --namespace=<namespace-name>`